Sumanth181099/DeepMAO/README.md

-# DeepMAO-Deep Multi-scale Aware Overcomplete Network for Building Segmentation in Satellite Imagery
+# DeepMAO: Deep Multi-scale Aware Overcomplete Network for Building Segmentation in Satellite Imagery

 In this work, we propose to tackle the issue of detecting and segmenting small and complex-shaped buildings in Electro-Optical (EO) and SAR satellite imagery.
 A novel architecture Deep Multi-scale Aware Overcomplete Network (DeepMAO), is proposed that comprises an overcomplete branch that focuses on fine structural features and an undercomplete (U-Net) branch tasked to focus on coarse, semantic-rich features.
 Additionally, a novel self-regulating augmentation strategy, “Loss-Mix,” is proposed to increase pixel representation of misclassified pixels.